 Attend the Reception

-Information on Auction (is it online or in person?).
+We will be holding an auction at the event (more information to come).
 For any auction item donations, please reach out to Christine McConville at email@example.com.

 For any questions, please don't hesitate to contact:

 Christine McConville, Paraclete Interim Board Chair

 Mike has served as President and CEO of the United Way of Massachusetts Bay and Merrimack Valley for the past decade, but his unrivaled commitment to its overarching cause dates back to 1977 when he first became involved in the United Way as a Kellogg Fellow in Alexandria, Virginia after graduating from Boston College.
 Since that time, he’s assumed important roles in the organization in New Hampshire, South Carolina, Georgia, Colorado—where he served as president of Mile High United Way—and now in Massachusetts.